-, , My Child Has Not Been Diagnosed with ADHD-What Next?
+My Child Has Not Been Diagnosed with Autism-What Next?

 Most parents or carers seek out an assessment for their child as they may believe they meet the criteria for diagnosis.
 If this doesn't occur there may be mixed feelings, relief or frustration.
-The Wellbeings team is happy to discuss the reasons for not making the diagnosis, to provide recommendations around helping your child and help you find other supports if needed.
+The Wellbeings team is happy to discuss the reasons for not making the diagnosis to help and support you to understand further, and help you find other supports if needed.

-What Else Do I Need To Know?
+What Else do I Need to Know?

-The assessment process typically takes several hours spread over three to four appointments with the child or young person and their parents or carers.
-In addition, parents, carers and teachers will also be asked to complete questionnaires outside of these sessions.
+The assessment process typically takes several hours over three to four appointments with the child or young person and their parents or carers.
+In addition, parents, carers and teachers will be asked to complete questionnaires outside of these sessions.
 The fee for assessment reflects the training, expertise, time and materials necessary to conduct a thorough autism evaluation.

-The base cost of a child's ADHD assessment is \$2,200.
-This includes a cognitive assessment which involves completing the Wechsler Intelligence Scale for Children, 5th edition (WISC-V), providing valuable insights into your child's strengths and areas where they may require support.
+The base cost for a child's autism assessment is \$2,000.
+This fee includes a cognitive assessment using the Wechsler Intelligence Scale for Children (WISC), which provides valuable insights into your child's strengths and areas where they may require support.
 Depending on individual circumstances, additional tests may be included.
-If there is any variation from the recommended base assessment, you will receive details of the full fee amount before proceeding.
+If there is any variation from the recommended base assessment. you will receive details of the full fee amount before proceeding.